 For the first time, a specifically urban goal is among the 17 goals to be achieved by 2030.
 This goal is to “make cities and human settlements inclusive, safe, resilient and sustainable”.
 It reflects growing recognition that human development depends on how well urbanisation is managed.
 According to Dr Joan Clos, Executive Director of UN-Habitat and former mayor of Barcelona, the global view of “cities as containers of problems” must change.

 Cities are, in fact, “accelerators of development”.
+This is important for Africa, where despite high urbanisation rates the development focus has been primarily rural.
+Ghana demonstrates how cities can be highly productive in Africa.
+Similarly, the Nairobi metropolitan region generates at least 50% of Kenya’s GDP.
 Theconversation.
 There are many barriers to ending an abusive relationship, and financial worries are often a major consideration.

 This is a key finding of the Australian Domestic and Family Violence Clearinghouse’s recent report, Seeking security: promoting economic wellbeing for women following domestic violence.
 The report highlights the devastating ways in which domestic violence affects women’s economic situations.
 In turn, financial insecurity can have long term negative consequences for women’s safety and wellbeing.
 The study used interviews and focus groups with fifty-seven women affected by domestic violence.

 Fifty workers in services across Queensland, Victoria and South Australia were also questioned.
 Financial hardship and domestic violence The research showed abusive men use many strategies to control and hurt their partners.
 They often try to undermine women’s confidence, isolate them from friends and family, and take away their financial resources.
 Theconversation.
 Australia is making long-overdue moves aimed at stopping domestic violence.